-Until fairly recently, Brick Lane’s restaurant scene was known for one thing: curry houses.
-After newly arrived Bengali immigrants set up Indian restaurants here in the 1960s and 1970s, Brick Lane became the place to go for curry and BYO beer – and you’ll still find plenty of these old-school joints among Brick Lane’s restaurants, many offering meal deals to get passers-by through the door.
-The best Brick Lane restaurants though also include street’s iconic bagels.
+Brick Lane’s restaurant scene is best known for curry houses.
+After newly arrived Bengali immigrants set up Indian restaurants here in the 1960s and 1970s, it became the place to go for curry and BYO beer – and you’ll still find plenty of these old-school joints among Brick Lane’s restaurants, many offering meal deals to get passers-by through the door.
+The best Brick Lane restaurants though also include street’s iconic bagels, with two legendary 24/7 bakeries right next to each other, as well as French and Georgian cookery.
 Get stuck in with our guide below.

 RECOMMENDED: Check out the best restaurants in Shoreditch.